amoser67/shopify_dev_utils/README.md

 1. Make sure you are using node v13+.

+2. From within your project's root directory do the following:

+    a. `npm init`

-2. `$ npm i shopify_dev_utils`
+    b. `npm i shopify_dev_utils`

-3. `$ npm i dot-env`
+    c. `npm i dotenv`

-4. Create a private app with read/write theme privileges.
+3. Create a private app with read/write theme privileges.

-5. Create a .env file and place it in project_root.
+4. Create a .env file and place it in project_root.
 It should resemble the following:

     AUTH = [private-app-key]:[private-app-pass]<br />
     THEME_ID = 1234567891<br />